precia-verma/Group-Projects/_posts/Foundation/C-github_pages/2025-09-16-ruby-gems-installation-shop copy.md

 ---

-### If you're driving a Chromebook and/or a Kasm/Linux car, then these steps are for you:
+### If you're driving a MacOS car, then these steps are for you:

 ---
 Your customer wants a nice shiny ruby gem for a proposal, here at the Gem Shop, you can pick it up for them!
 Here's how: